 - Leverage internal ERGs to show potential candidates how the company is committed to creating an inclusive workplace — where each individual has a community to lean on.

 Once you’ve decided on the type of virtual event you’ll be hosting, the next step is to decide on a live stream platform.
 Handshake does not offer live streaming.
 However, you can post your external event or webinar link.

 You may leverage platforms such as WebEx, GoToMeeting, YouTube Live, Google Hangouts, Zoom, Facebook Live, and Instagram TV.

 General tips and best practices

-- Keep your events authentic - the less scripted the better.
-Students want to hear from current employees in a personalised and casual way.
+- Keep your events authentic — the less scripted the better.
+Students want to hear from current employees in a personalized and casual way.

 - Like with any virtual event or webinar, there will be a drop-off from RSVP to attendee.
 Marketing experts advise preparing for a 40% drop-off.

 During an event